Real-time forecasting within soccer matches through a Bayesian lens: Methodology

 As the fourth model in the comparative discussions, we modify the standard random forest (RF) algorithm, typically used in various classification problems related to soccer.
 This tree-based algorithm is widely implemented due to its tendency to incorporate dependencies between the covariates in the model.
 The performance of the random forest algorithm usually depends on finding the precise hyper-parameter.
-The two most pivotal hyper-parameters are the number of trees and the number of variables to possibly split a node.
-In order to find the optimal choices of these hyper-parameters, we employed a grid search technique for tuning.
+We employed a grid search technique for tuning the hyperparameters.
+We use the functions provided in the \texttt{base} library for the same.
+The grid search is performed for identifying the $\mathcal{L}_1$ and $\mathcal{L}_2$ regularization parameters, subsample ratio of columns when constructing each tree and hyper-parameters to control for extreme class imbalance.
+We search over the interval [0,1] for the optimal subsample ratio and [0,5] for the remaining hyper-paramters.
+The function \texttt{expand.grid} is used, which primarily iterates the model over all possible combination and ranges of the parameters as required \citep[see][for a detailed discussion]{chambers2017statistical}.
 As the set of possible features in this algorithm, akin to the other contending approaches, we use the same combination of covariates, the information being available up to time $t$ in every match.

-In order to compare the performances of different algorithms mentioned above, we first rely on the F1-score.
+In order to compare the performances of different algorithms mentioned above, we first rely on the F1-score \citep[see Ch.\ 7 of][for more discussions on this]{van1979information}.
 It is a standard evaluation criterion of prediction accuracy for a categorical outcome variable, and is essentially the harmonic mean of sensitivity (recall) and specificity (precision).
 It ranges from zero to one, the latter depicting better accuracy.
 Below, we define this measure for our proposed model, and a similar computation will be done for the other competitors as well.
 To avoid notational jargon, we also remove the superscripts indicating the forecast made at time $t$, and it is understood throughout that the metrics are computed as a function of time during the progression of the match.

 Let $\hat{\Pi}_{i}$ be the predicted value of the latent variable for the $i^{th}$ match.
 Following the definition of the categorization, we can determine $\hat{Y}_{i}$ as $j$ if $\hat{\delta}_{j-1} \leqslant \hat{\Pi}_{i} < \hat{\delta}_j$.
 Then, for the $j^{th}$ outcome category $\mathcal{C}_j$, the confusion matrix for the test set is reduced to a $2 \times 2$ matrix given by